VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Results

-\textbf{c.
-Testing:} Using the context, actions and the corresponding set of rewards as the training dataset, we tested the model day-wise for a period of six days (26 December-31 December) with each day having 10 possible bucket sizes, i.e. 100 to 1000 for each State as output.\\
+Using the Context, actions and the corresponding set of rewards as the training dataset, we tested the model day-wise for a period of five days (27 December-31 December) with each day having 10 possible bucket sizes, i.e. 100 to 1000 for each State as output.